Commanders, Daniels deliver beatdown on Cleveland as Ravens game looms

 Dan Quinn's defense deserves a lot of credit in this game too.
 The defensive line got to Watson all day, finishing with their highest sack total of the season.
 Linebacker Frankie Luvu seemed to be everywhere in this game and the Commanders secondary surrendered no big plays for the second straight week.

-Washington's now riding a four-game win streak and next week heads to Baltimore.
-This will be the most anticipated matchup in Commanders history, which only stretches back a few seasons.
+Washington is now riding a four-game win streak and heads to Baltimore next week.
+This will be the most anticipated matchup in Commanders' history, which only stretches back a few seasons.
 Even in the bigger prism of Washington football history, this is as big a Week 6 matchup has felt in a long, long time.

 Daniels, along with play-caller Kliff Kingsbury, are at the helm of an explosive audience with playmakers all over the field.
 It's unclear if Washington's suddenly surging defense is the right matchup to slow down the Ravens, but the Washington offense might be able to keep up.